 Let’s just say I may or may not buy too many boxes of Thin Mints each year when the Girl Scouts start their cookie patrol.
 Instead of eating a whole sleeve at once, I decided to put those extra Thin Mints to good use.

 P.S.
 You don’t have to make them during Girl Scout cookie season.
-You can use any chocolate covered mint cookie.
+You can use any chocolate-covered mint cookie.
 Just don’t tell the Girl Scouts I told you that.

-Easy Mint Chocolate Truffles
+Low Waste Packaging For DIY Mint Chocolate Truffles

 - 12 oz. baking white chocolate or almond bark, broken into pieces